jeffpersonified/hpstrly2/README.md

 hpstrly2
 ========

-Brushing off an old app to work with angular
+Brushing off an URL shortener I built during Dev Bootcamp to work with angular.js, and revamp the overall design

 Todo:
 =====